 Health insurance coverage:

 Students are responsible for maintaining health insurance through the medical center or other provider of their choice.
-For questions pertaining to health insurance, please contact Marsha Brown, Student Health Navigator.
+For questions pertaining to health insurance, please contact UHC Student Health Insurance.
 For questions pertaining to health insurance on student accounts, please contact Student Financials.

 In addition to the above expenses, the student should also consider housing, meals, transportation and loss of income during the educational period.

 Cost of Attendance is the total amount of aid, including scholarships, grants and loans, that you are eligible to receive for the entire year.
 The Cost of Attendance is derived based on living expenses in the Winston-Salem area and information from student surveys.
 The amount provided each year allows a Wake Forest School of Medicine student to live comfortably alone, not luxuriously.
 Cutting costs in any way, including getting a roommate, budgeting money for food and other expenses, and living as frugally as possible are recommended.

 It is not required that you accept the full Cost of Attendance each year.
 The amount you accept is flexible.
 You are allowed to return funds if you accept too much or request more if you run short as long as you stay within the Cost of Attendance.

 All expenses quoted on this page are subject to change without notice.

 Scholarship and Financial Assistance

 - DNP students who are NC permanent residents are eligible for North Carolina Forgivable Education Loans for Service.

 - Students that need financial assistance must complete a Free Application for Federal Student Aid (FAFSA) form.